Anna210913/Day_32-Birthday-wisher-project/README.md

 # Day_32-Birthday-wisher-project
 An automated birthday wisher that sends personalized emails to people on their birthdays.

-The program checks if today matches any birthday in a dataset, selects a random birthday message, personalizes it, and sends it through email.
+The program checks if today matches any birthday in a dataset, selects a random birthday message from the three pre-written letter templates (letter.txt), personalizes it, and sends it through email.
 The project combines automation, data handling, and real-world functionality.

 ## How the code works: